Energy, Environment and Natural Resources

 Dickinson College, B.A., 1986.

-James Votaw is a partner in the Energy, Environment and Natural Resources Division in the Washington, D.C., office.
+James Votaw is a partner in the Energy, Environment and Natural Resources practice in the Washington, D.C., office.
 Mr. Votaw represents clients in a wide range of environmental defense, counseling, permitting and transactional matters.
 His practice encompasses environmental matters under the Clean Air and Clean Water Acts, the federal hazardous waste statute, Resource Conservation and Recovery Act (RCRA), the Toxic Substances Control Act (TSCA), the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), and other principal environmental laws, including pesticide registration and pesticidal device compliance under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).
 He helps clients recognize and manage their environmental risks and liabilities intelligently and cost-effectively.
 He has particular experience assisting companies involved in manufacturing or using engineered nanomaterials and is a frequent speaker on this topic.

 He assists clients in a range of industries, including high tech, nanomaterials and other chemicals, pharmaceutical, life sciences, research and development, property development and management, metal finishing, rail and air transport support services, fire protection, surface coating and other manufacturing sectors.
 Mr. Votaw also represents businesses and trade associations in federal rulemaking proceedings and federal administrative litigation.

 Mr. Votaw has defended clients involved in criminal and administrative investigations and enforcement proceedings, and advised clients regarding development, implementation and management of internal environmental audit programs and investigations.
-Recent experience includes defense of:

-Mr. Votaw has expertise with the full range of environmental and health and safety issues faced by companies in the nanomaterials, chemical, pharmaceutical, life sciences, pesticide, research and development, electronics and other high-tech sectors.
+Mr. Votaw has experience with the full range of environmental and health and safety issues faced by companies in the nanomaterials, chemical, pharmaceutical, life sciences, pesticide, research and development, electronics and other high-tech sectors.
 He advises clients in these sectors regarding premanufacture notice and other chemical reporting obligations under TSCA, pesticide registration and production, and pesticidal device regulation under FIFRA; chemical safety and chemical waste management in lab and manufacturing facilities; air, water and waste permits, authorizations and compliance assistance; regulatory enforcement auditing and defense; support to companies and financial institutions in connection with transactions, chemical services and waste outsourcing; environmental aspects of property management, such as lease negotiations and end-of-life facility decommissioning; and protective redevelopment and reuse strategies for brownfield properties.
-Recent experience includes representation of:

 Mr. Votaw also represents both claimant and defendant companies in federal RCRA corrective action and Superfund matters, as well as similar claims seeking remediation, cost recovery, and property value diminution damages under state laws and in connection with contractual obligations.
-Recent experience includes representation of:

 Mr. Votaw also conducts environmental audits and directs due diligence efforts with respect to current and future environmental liabilities for buyers and sellers in various merger/acquisition and similar transactional contexts.
 With experience grounded in real permitting, compliance and remediation counseling, and enforcement defense matters, he is well prepared to advise concerning environmental transactional matters in their full business and legal context, to separate the important from the trivial, and to timely devise workable contractual and other mechanisms to practically and effectively resolve or manage such risks over time.
 He has negotiated environmental provisions of acquisition contracts, leases, investigation and remediation agreements; advised in respect of applicable property transfer requirements triggered by acquisitions; and counseled public companies with respect to SEC disclosure obligations for environmental issues.